jfroelich/rss-reader/general-todo.md

+#security issue with templates
+look at what just happened with struts. no user inputs into templates or error messages that may be appended to dom.

 # Use explicit parameters instead of options object for functions

 The language provides parameters, use them.
 Do not try and adopt a style less